paulotokolo/paulotokolo/readme.md

 ---

 <h2>⚡ Fun Fact</h2>
-<p>I love exploring new technologies and often take part in hackathons.
-When I'm not coding, you can find me hiking or reading tech blogs.</p>
+<p>I love exploring new technologies.
+When I'm not coding, you can find me playing basketball or reading tech blogs.</p>

 ---